RoeiOfri/homebridge-palgate-opener/README.md

 automatically when arriving home will have to be initiated by user via push notification and his approval for the automation to run.
 This is a security feature by Apple.
 If you wish to "bypass" it please set the `accessortyType` as `switch`.
-2. You CAN duplicate the accessory so you will have one button as GarageDoor button and you will have the button also in your Apple CarPlay and a switch for the automation operation (works great BTW :))
+2. You CAN duplicate the accessory so you will have one button as GarageDoor button in your Apple CarPlay and a switch for the automation scene (works great BTW :))

-2. When setting the `accessoryType` as `garageDoor` automation will not work independetly (as mentioned above) but you will loose the ability to see the ability to use the Garage Door icon in Apple CarPlay.
-If you wish that the gate will open automaticlly by setting location service automation please use `switch` as `accessoryType` value.

 # FAQ
 ### Can I control more than one Pal Gate barriers?
-Yes you can! just insert the block more than once with different name and with the same token and deviceID and it should work just fine.
+Yes you can! just insert the block more than once with different name and with the same session token and a new deviceID and it should work just fine.
+### Can I use both Garage accessory type and Switch?
+Yes! just copy the same block of the device you want to duplicate and set the accessory type from `switch` to `garageDoor`.
+### What's the difference between using the button as a `garageDoor` or `switch`?
+If you use the tile as `garageDoor` YOU CANNOT run automations on it without approving it before run.
+So if you want to have the button displayed in your Apple CarPlay but still want to run an automation that once you arrive home the gate will be opened automatically duplicate the same gate block with two different accessory types, one as `switch` which you can run automation on without prompting approval for it to run and one as `garageDoor` if you want to open it manually.
 ### Will I still be able to use the PalGate app on my phone?
 Yes!
 With the Device Linking feature, adding this plugin using Pylgate does not remove access from your phone.
 ### Will I still be able to use voice-dial to open the gate?